What causes blisters on the feet?

 - removing constrictive footwear or socks, as they may have been the cause.

-- antibiotic ointments and creams can be applied to the blister and the surrounding area
+- apply antibiotic ointments and creams to the blister and the surrounding area

-- cleaning the area around of the blister with over-the-counter solutions such as hydrogen peroxide or apple cider vinegar can help reduce inflammation.
+- clean the area around of the blister with over-the-counter solutions such as hydrogen peroxide or apple cider vinegar to help reduce inflammation.

 Allow the blister to open naturally.
 Then you should take a pair of sterilized tweezers to remove any remaining dead skin.
-Care should be taken to avoid removing any healthy skin.
+Take care to avoid removing any healthy skin.